Thomas Kurian

-Early life
+Early life and education

-Thomas Kurian was born to P.C.
-Kurian and his wife Molly in 1966 in Pampady village of Kottayam district in Kerala, India.
+Thomas Kurian was born to P. C. Kurian and his wife Molly in 1966 in Pampady village of Kottayam district in Kerala, India.
 Kurian senior was a chemical engineer and the general manager of Graphite India.
-Thomas Kurian was one among four brothers including his identical twin George Kurian, who was in 2015 made the CEO of NetApp.
+Thomas Kurian was one among four brothers including his identical twin George Kurian, who became the CEO of NetApp in 2015.

-As their father's career involved moving around India, the twins boarded at the Jesuit-run St Joseph's Boys High School in Bangalore.
+As their father's career involved moving around India, the twins boarded at the Jesuit-run St Joseph's Boys' High School in Bangalore.
 Both were accepted to the university IIT Madras.
 There they both took SAT tests and sent the results to various colleges, including Princeton University, which offered both of them partial scholarship places.
 At the age of 17, along with George Kurian, he moved to the United States.
 Kurian graduated from Princeton with a bachelor's degree in electrical engineering, from which he graduated summa cum laude.

 McKinsey and Stanford

 After Princeton, Kurian started his career with McKinsey & Company as a consultant serving clients in the software, telecommunications, and financial services industries for 6 years in London and Brussels.
 He also pursued an MBA from Stanford Graduate School of Business.
-He was an Arjay Miller Scholar.